Shangshanderener/cse15l-lab-reports/Report5/lab-reports-5.md

 >
 > ![Image](png/2.png)
 >
 > I think the bug might be related to reading files and how it processes each line during iteration.
-I'm very confusing right now and wonder what causing this output.
+I'm very confusing right now and wonder what causes this output.
 Any hint or help would be really helpful!
 Thanks!

 **2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)**

 > Response from TA:
 >
-> Hi there, thank you for sharing your code and the output, it makes us much easier to check the problem in your code.
+> Hi there, thank you for sharing your code and the output, it makes us much easier to figure out the problem in your code.
 I think what you said is probably the problem here.
 You should try adding a print statement in your loop, this would help you figure out which line is skipped.

 **3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.**